-Workforce Improvement Grant—for individuals 24 and older who file a FAFSA, who are not eligible for a Pell grant or other state aid to cover educational expenses, and who have not yet earned a bachelor’s degree.
-Eligible students may receive up to $2,000 per year toward tuition and mandatory fees.
-Students must complete the FAFSA to be eligible for this program.
-Additional program information is available from the Financial Aid Office on the MSCC campus
+The Workforce Improvement Grant is a grant for students who are 24 years and older, who file a FAFSA, who are not eligible for a Pell grant or other state aid to cover educational expenses, and who have not yet earned a bachelor’s degree.
+Eligible students may receive up to $2000 per year toward tuition and mandatory fees.